 From Philadelphia.
 Greyhound goes to Stroudsburg twice a day(www.greyhound.com).
 Call 800-231-2222.

-Call Pocono cab service @ 570-424-2800 to bring you to Kirkridge.
+Call Pocono cab service @ 570-424-2800 or Uber to bring you to Kirkridge.
 Please make sure they leave you at the building being used for your event.
 The building is listed in your information packet sent by Kirkridge for Kirkridge events or should have been given to you by the leader of your event.
 If they leave you at the wrong building there may not be anyway for us to get you to the correct building for your event.

 - 2495 Fox Gap Rd Bangor, PA 18013